 He released his backup parachute and...

-Now safe from certain death, for the moment anyway, Schofield sat at the base of a large conker tree.
-It fanned out over a shallow gully leaving him relatively covered from searching eyes, for now.
-Hunched over and gasping for breath he ripped off his utility vest and fumbled for the zipper on his flight suit.
-Stifling a grunt he lent back and pulled it open to expose his stomach.
-Also exposing his rope knife again, now firmly planted in the left side of his abs.
+Now safe from certain death -for the moment anyway- Schofield looked around.
+He sat amongst the roots of a large conker tree that fanned out over a shallow gully.
+It left him relatively covered from searching eyes for now.
+He hunched over and gasped for breath as his hands scrambled to hurriedly unbuckle his flight harness.
+He ripped off his utility vest to expose his rope knife, now firmly planted in the left side of his stomach.

 Apparently this day can get worse!